SamIAm2718/HouseDiscordBot/README.md

 go run HouseDiscordBot.go -t <Bot Token>
 ```

-or create a text file named `Token.txt` containing the bot Token then create a docker image using the command
+or build the project using Docker with the command

 ```
-docker build -t house-discord-bot .
+docker build -t house-discord-bot . --build-arg token=<Bot Token>
 ```